-Special monthly compensation (SMC) is an additional compensation that is paid to veterans with certain needs and disabilities.
+Special monthly compensation (SMC) is additional compensation paid to veterans with specific needs and disabilities.
 This is in addition to any disability compensation the veteran is receiving.
-An example of a SMC is Aid & Attendance.
+An example of an SMC is Aid & Attendance.
 Review the following articles to learn more about SMC:

 Can I receive a 0% disability rating?

 Yes.
-You can receive a 0% disability rating, which will not result in any monthly compensation from the VA.
+You c n receive a 0% disability rating, which will not result in any monthly compensation from the VA.
 This is referred to as a noncompensable rating.
-Some veterans have more than two 0% disability ratings for different conditions who are paid, at the minimum, 10%.
+Some veterans have more than two 0% disability ratings for different conditions and are paid, at the minimum, 10%.
 This is referred to as a compensable 0% disability rating.
-Additionally, a 0% disability rating might qualify you for other veteran benefits.
-Learn more about the benefits you may qualify for with a 0% disability rating in the following article:
+A 0% disability rating might qualify you for other veteran benefits.
+Learn more about the benefits you may be eligible for with a 0% disability rating in the following article:

 What is VA pension benefits?

-Pension is a needs-based benefit program for veterans with war-time service who are permanently and totally disabled or over the age of 65 and are in need of financial support.
-To learn more about VA pension review the following:
+Pension is a needs-based benefit program for veterans with wartime service who are permanently and totally disabled or over the age of 65 and need financial support.
+To learn more the about VA p,ension review the following:

 Am I eligible for VA pension?

-The pension program provides monthly payments to wartime veterans who meet certain age or disability requirements, and who have income and net worth within certain limits.
-To determine if you are eligible review the following:
+The pension program provides monthly payments to wartime veterans who meet certain age or disability requirements and have income and net worth within certain limits.
+To determine if you are eligible, review the following:

 How is VA pension calculated?